outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

         - Executes each submit with shared access control and pause checks; each inner call emits its own Submitted event.

-- exists(uint256 tokenId) -> bool
+- exists(uint256 cuId) -> bool
     - Returns whether a CU exists.

-- getData(uint256 tokenId) -> ConsumptionUnitEntity
+- getData(uint256 cuId) -> ConsumptionUnitEntity
     - Returns the full CU structure.

 - balanceOf(address owner) -> uint256
     - Returns a number of tokens owned by the given address.
 -
 - tokenOfOwnerByIndex(address owner, uint256 index) -> uint256
-    - Returns the tokenId at the given index for the owner.
+    - Returns the cuId at the given index for the owner.

 - totalSupply() -> uint256
     - Returns total number of stored tokens (monotonic increment on submission).